sjay05/CCC-Solutions/README.md

 ## Note:
 Some files don't work with the online CCC grader since I did not use the input `input()` function in some of the files and tested in my IDE itself.
+However I will change this in the future.

 ## Contest Reference Links:
 **For information about the contest:**\